-Daniel is an Associate Lecturer with Deakin Law School.
-He is admitted as an Australian Lawyer in the Supreme Court of Victoria.
+Daniel is an academic with Deakin Law School.
+He is an Australian Lawyer and is admitted in the Supreme Court of Victoria, Australia.

 In his spare time, Daniel enjoys surfing, running, freediving and basketball.Read more on Daniel's profile

 (2022), Vol. 48, pp. 1-22, Monash University Law Review, Clayton, Vic., C1

 (2021), Vol. 95, pp. 274-285, Australian Law Journal, Sydney, N.S.W., C1

 (2020), Vol. 41, pp. 243-265, Adelaide law review, Adelaide, S. Aust., C1

 (2019), Vol. 44, pp. 286-290, Alternative Law Journal, London, Eng., C1